Periodically, Quasi-periodically, and Randomly Driven Conformal Field Theories (II): Furstenberg's Theorem and Exceptions to Heating Phases: Basics of Furstenberg's theorem in randomly driven CFTs

 The existence of accidental exceptional points was recently studied in Ref.\cite{gorodetski2020parametric}.
 In the random driving, one introduces an additional parameter.
 That is, by fixing the \emph{same} random sequence, one changes the driving parameter continuously.
 In this case, it is shown in Ref.\cite{gorodetski2020parametric} that there almost surely exist the accidental exceptional points, where the Lyapunov exponents could drop to zero.

 This phenomenon can be observed in a randomly driven CFT.
 As seen in Fig.~\ref{AccidentalEX}, we drive the CFT randomly with two Hamiltonians $H(\theta=0)$ and $H(\theta\neq 0)$ with probabilities 1/2 and 1/2.
 By fixing the same random sequence, and changing the driving parameter $\Delta T/l_{\text{eff}}=T_\theta/l_{\theta,\text{eff}}-1/2$ continuously, one can observe that the Lyapunov exponents $\lambda_L$ may drop to zero at certain points.
 It is emphasized that the locations of these accidental exceptional points are not predicted.
 In other words, by choosing another random sequence, the distribution of accidental exceptional points will change accordingly.
 This is different from the ``intrinsic" exceptional points as discussed in the main text.
+The \textit{accidental} exceptional point cannot be observed after doing an ensemble average, but the ``intrinsic" exceptional points can be observed with and without doing ensemble average.

+Nevertheless, we checked the scaling behavior of $\lambda_L$ near those accidental exceptional points (See Fig.\ref{AccidentalEX}).
+It is observed that the scaling exponents may take different values near different accidental exceptional points.
+For example, in the sample plot in Fig.\ref{AccidentalEX}, the exponents range from $0.14$ to $0.8$.
+It may be interesting to study these \textit{accidental} exceptional points further in detail somewhere else.
+In the current work, we are mainly interested in the behaviors that can be observed even after doing an ensemble average.